-You may not always agree with other members of your child's educational team about the most appropriate plan of action for your child.
-The teacher of students with visual impairments is usually the team member who is most knowledgeable about visual impairments, and so is a good person to begin with to discuss your concerns.
+You may not always agree with other members of your child’s educational team about the most appropriate plan of action for your child.
+The teacher of students with visual impairments is usually the team member who is most knowledgeable about visual impairments and is a good person with whom to discuss your concerns.

 - Ask for copies of current assessment reports, including the functional vision assessment and learning media assessment, if you do not already have them.
 These reports should include recommendations, not just a list of information gathered through the assessment process.
 Ask the teacher to review these reports with you.

 - If a functional vision assessment and learning media assessment have not been conducted with your child, ask to have these assessments completed.

 - Also, ask to see the data that the teacher has on the progress your child has been making toward the Individualized Educational Program (IEP) goals.
 Use this data to prepare ahead of time so that you are ready to explain your concerns and have information to back up any requests for changes.
 When you sit down to talk with the teacher of students with visual impairments, focus on the changes in services that you believe your child needs, not the performance of any particular team member.

 - State your specific concerns about your child’s current education.
 For example, if you are concerned that your child is struggling in reading class and that large print does not seem effective for her, share this observation and ask about the opportunity for your child to learn braille.